puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 adequate for this lesson.

-We can easily select which server will be used in the Pasture application's configuration file, However, options other than the default WEBrick are not included as pre-requisites when we install the Pasture package.
+We can easily select which server will be used in the Pasture application's configuration file.
+However, options other than the default WEBrick are not included as pre-requisites when we install the Pasture package.
 To use these other options, we'll need our module to manage them as separate `package` resources.
 However, we don't want to install these extra packages if we don't